 Another good rule of thumb is to write your mail merge content as a personalized, one-off message to the recipient.
-If your email contains generic, impersonal content, multiple links, pictures, and is written like an advertisement, it's more likely the recipient's email client will mark the email as spam or reject the email altogether.
+If your email contains generic, impersonal content, multiple links or pictures, and is written like an advertisement, it's more likely the recipient's email client will mark the email as spam or reject the email altogether.

 Receiving Bounce Backs When Sending a Mail Merge

 Streak doesn't send out any bounce back error messages, so if you've received them they're likely coming from your Gmail account and/or the recipient's email client.
-You can Google the specific error message inside the bounce back message to find the specific reason the email failed to reach the intended recipient.
+You can Google the specific error message inside the bounce back message to find the reason the email failed to reach the intended recipient.
 Some common reasons are: